Annual Reports - Frequently Asked Questions

 - Telephone reporting companies: - see RC 4905.03(A)(1) and 4905.10

 - Incumbent Local Exchange Carriers (ILEC),

 - Competitive & Wireless Telecommunications (CT) Service Providers,

 A. As a general rule, if a company holds a PUCO certificate, it will also need to file an annual report.
-[Note: This does NOT apply to facilities that are certified as Ohio Renewable Energy Resource Generating Facilities (aka REN certificates).]
-Each jurisdictional regulated entity that was granted a PUCO certificate before or during the reporting year must file a separate annual report for each PUCO certificate number it holds, regardless of whether it conducted operations or generated revenue in Ohio during the reporting year.
-This includes a registered electricity broker that is a Certified Retail Electric Service (CRES) Providers and/or Governmental Aggregator under RC 4928.06 unless the certificate that became effective after the reporting period.
-The forms that you will need to fill out are now on-line.
-See the Step-by-Step Instructions for further details.
+(Note: This does NOT apply to REN certificates issued to facilities that are certified as Ohio Renewable Energy Resource Generating Facilities.)
+Each jurisdictional regulated entity that holds a PUCO certificate that became effective before or during the reporting year must file a separate annual report for that certificate number, regardless of whether it conducted operations or generated revenue in Ohio during the reporting year.
+This includes a registered electricity broker that is a Certified Retail Electric Service (CRES) Providers and/or Governmental Aggregator under RC 4928.06 unless the certificate became effective after the reporting period.
+The only form that you will need to file is on-line - see the Step-by-Step Instructions for details.

 Q. As a privately held company we do not normally produce an annual report.
 What information can we submit instead?